AIAA Historic Aerospace Sites

 2012 Dedicated Historic Sites

 14 October 2012: On 14 October 2012, The AIAA Historic Aerospace Sites Committee designated the Bell Aircraft Manufacturing Plant, in Wheatfield, New York, as a Historic Site.
-The ceremony will take place at the Calspan Corporation facility.
+The ceremony took place at the Calspan Corporation facility.
 The Bell Aircraft Corporation was an aircraft manufacturer that designed and built several types of fighter aircraft during World War II, but is most famous for the Bell XS-1, the first aircraft to break the sound barrier.
 It is recognized for the development and production of America’s first jet fighter and many other successful X series of aircraft.
 The Bell 47 helicopter and military helicopters changed the world of vertical flight.
 Critical contributions to the space program include the rocket engine that lifted Apollo astronauts from the lunar surface.

 2011 Dedicated Historic Sites